 - The Cedar Federation will ensure that pupils are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.
 This will include covering relevant issues through Relationships and Sex Education. - The Cedar Federation recognises that both schools play an essential role in helping pupils to understand and identify the parameters of what is appropriate child and adult behaviour, what is 'safe', to recognise when they and others close to them are not safe, and how to seek advice and support when they are concerned.
-Both school's curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that pupils have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - The Cedar Federation recognises that a one size fits all approach may not be appropriate for all pupils, and a more personalised or contextualised approach for more vulnerable pupils, victims of abuse and some pupils with SEND might be needed. - Both school systems support pupils to talk to a range of staff.
+Both school's curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that pupils have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - The Cedar Federation recognises the crucial role we have to play in preventative education.
+Preventative education is most effective in the context of a wholeschool/college approach which prepares pupils/students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - The Cedar Federation has a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life which are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+Our programme is fully inclusive and developed to be age and stage of development appropriate. - The Cedar Federation recognises that a one size fits all approach may not be appropriate for all pupils, and a more personalised or contextualised approach for more vulnerable pupils, victims of abuse and some pupils with SEND might be needed. - Both school systems support pupils to talk to a range of staff.
 Pupils will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.